Pre-history of the Gur-Emir Mausoleum

-Amir Timur was a great military leader of Central Asia in the 14th-15th centuries.
-During his lifetime he was able to conquer a large number of countries and establish the Timurid Empire with its capital city Samarkand.
-Towards the end of his life, Amir Timur decided, that after his death, his grandson Muhammad Sultan would be the heir to the throne.
+Tamerlane (known as Amir Timur in Uzbekistan) was a great military leader of Central Asia in the 14th-15th centuries.
+During his lifetime, he conquered a large number of countries and established the Timurid Empire with its capital city Samarkand.
+Towards the end of his life, Amir Timur decided that his grandson Muhammad Sultan would be heir to the throne after his death.
 The latter was considered a very educated man and was a brave warrior.
 After Muhammad Sultan was announced to be a Timur’s successor, he ordered the construction of a madrasah and a khanaka (a hostel for dervishes) in Samarkand.
-The children and grandchildren of the royal families were educated in the madrasah, therefore theology and the Sharia were only part of their education.
+The children and grandchildren of the royal families got their education in the madrasah; therefore, theology and the Sharia were only part of their education.
 Children from royal families were prepared here to be future rulers.
 The madrasah was active until the 17th century.
 The khanaka stopped being used as traditional accommodation early on; it mainly housed respected clergy, wealthy merchants and state guests.
-None of these buildings had survived the passage of time; today only the foundation walls remain.
+None of these buildings had survived the passage of time; today, only the foundation walls remain.

-After Timur’s death, his fourth son Shahrukh took over his father’s empire and appointed his son Ulugbek as governor of Transoxania.
+After Timur’s death, his fourth son Shahrukh took over his father’s empire and appointed his son Ulugbek to be governor of Transoxania.
 Under Ulugbek’s leadership, the entrance portal of the mausoleum was completed.

 The Gur-Emir is a family mausoleum.
-There are nine graves in total: Tamerlane himself, two of his sons (Shahrukh and Miranshah), two of his grandsons (Ulugbek and Muhammad Sultan) and two of his great-grandchildren (the sons of Ulugbek) are buried here.
+There are nine graves in total: Timur himself, two of his sons (Shahrukh and Miranshah), two of his grandsons (Ulugbek and Muhammad Sultan) and two of his great-grandchildren (the sons of Ulugbek) are buried here.
 In addition, Timur’s spiritual mentor Mir Said Baraka also found his final resting place in the mausoleum.
-In a niche, there is also the tomb of another clergyman.
-This grave was already on this site before the mausoleum was built and, according to Muslim tradition, was not to be touched.
+In a niche, there is also the tomb of a clergyman.

 Despite all these important people of the Timurid dynasty, the mausoleum is known as Timur’s mausoleum.

 An autopsy revealed that Tamerlane was 172cm in height.
 The historical chronicles have always described him as a very tall man.
-For the time of the 14th century, Timur’s height was above average.
+For the 14th century, Timur’s height was above average.

-*The Great Patriotic War is a term used in Russia and other former republics of the Soviet Union to describe the conflict fought during the period from 22 June 1941 to 9 May 1945 primarily between the Soviet Union and Nazi Germany.
+The Great Patriotic War is a term used in Russia and other former republics of the Soviet Union to describe the conflict fought from 22 June 1941 to 9 May 1945, primarily between the Soviet Union and Nazi Germany.

 Local citizens were against the uncovering of the graves; elders were telling that negative things might happen.
-The day after the graves opening, Nazi Germany invaded the Soviet Union.
+The day after the graves opened, Nazi Germany invaded the Soviet Union.
 Local people linked it to a curse about the graves opening.
-The indigenes were telling that the bodies must be returned to the mausoleum, otherwise, Timur’s spirit would not rest.
+The indigenes told that the bodies must be returned to the mausoleum; otherwise, Timur’s spirit would not rest.

 In December 1942 the remains were returned to Samarkand.
 The day after, Soviet troops won the first battle in Stalingrad (present Volgograd), taking a decisive turn in the war.
 The people of Samarkand again linked the victory with the return of the remains to their homeland.